mindspore-lab/sgl-mindspore/README.md

 Please install the 8.3.RC1 community edition: [https://www.hiascend.com/developer/download/community/result?module=cann&cann=8.3.RC1]

 The packages you need to install include toolkit, kernels and nnal.
-Please choose the appropriate packages according to your NPU.
+Please choose the appropriate packages according to your NPU type.

 ### 2. Install SGLang for the Ascend platform